 Another drawback is that the thinner road bike tires won’t offer as much grip and stability as wider mountain bike tires.
 This means that riders may face difficulties when negotiating slopes, muddy trails, and loose gravel.
 Overall, while road bike tires may be appropriate for road cycling and smooth surfaces, they’re not ideal for mountain biking, and riders should thus consider the terrain they intend to use the bike on before choosing their tires.

-You may also like: How to Safely Remove a Chain from Your Mountain Bike
+You may also like: How to Easily Raise the Handlebars on Your Genesis Mountain Bike for a Comfier Ride

 Factors to Consider before Putting Road Bike Tires on a Mountain Bike